entelect-incubator/.NET/Phase 3/Step 2/README.md

-Add filters to the other DataAccess GetAllAsync implementations as well or copy it from Phase 3\Data\DataAccess
+Add filters to the other DataAccess GetAllAsync implementations as well or copy it from **Phase 3\src\03.
+Step2\Pezza.DataAccess**

 ### **Modifying Queries**